V. R. Nedunchezhiyan

-V. R. Nedunchezhiyan (11 July 1920 – 12 January 2000) was an Indian politician and writer.
-He served twice as the interim Chief Minister of the state of Tamil Nadu, India.
+Vadakkalathur Rajagopal Nedunchezhiyan (11 July 1920 – 12 January 2000) was an Indian politician and writer.
+He served twice as the acting Chief Minister of the state of Tamil Nadu, India.
 He served as a senior cabinet minister under the governments of C. N. Annadurai, M. Karunanidhi, M. G. Ramachandran and J. Jayalalithaa.
 For his literary contributions, he was also known as "Navalar" or the eloquent.